Policy Positions

 In recent years, Great Lakes ports have been working to develop new business in two distinct areas: containerized cargo shipping, and passenger cruise tourism.
 These new business sectors have presented a challenge for U.S. Customs and Border Protection (CBP).
 The processing of shipping containers and passengers is more complicated than the processing of traditional Great...
 Read More

 The opening and closing dates of the St. Lawrence Seaway vary from year to year due to weather conditions and the demands of commerce.
 The system’s locks have opened as early as March 20 and as late as March 31.
 The closing date has ranged from December 24 to December 31.
-Position: In an effort...
+AGLPA Position In an...
 Read More

 REFORM GREAT LAKES PILOTAGE